top-guns/etl-gun/README.md

 ### Magento

-Presents Magento CMS objects.
+Presents Magento CMS objects via [Magento REST API](https://devdocs.magento.com/guides/v2.4/rest/tutorials/index.html).

+It uses token-based authentication to access API.
+You must register a web service on Admin.
+Use the following general steps to set up Magento to enable web services:

+1. Create a web services user on Admin by selecting System > Permission > All Users > Add New User.
+(If you are using session-based or OAuth authentication, you do not need to create the new user in the Admin.)
+2. Create a new integration on Admin.
+To create an integration, click System > Extensions > Integration > Add New Integration.
+Be sure to restrict which resources the integration can access.

-Go to https://meetanshi.com/blog/create-update-product-using-rest-api-in-magento-2/ for details how to configure Magento integration to get access to it's API.
+See the [official guide](https://devdocs.magento.com/guides/v2.3/get-started/bk-get-started-api.html) for more information.
+Or you can go to [this article ](https://meetanshi.com/blog/create-update-product-using-rest-api-in-magento-2/) for details how to configure Magento integration to get access to it's API.

 #### Endpoint